What’s it all about?

 - assist you in increasing your bottom line.

-- You should feel that we are, in fact, a partner in your business.
+- You will feel that we are, in fact, a partner in your business.

-- You should feel that the value provided by us extends far beyond the products we deliver.
+- You will feel that the value provided by us extends far beyond the products we deliver.

-- We should always talk about your business not our business.
+- We will always talk about your business not our business.

 How do we reduce your cost of goods?